 When in Norway, do as the Norwegians do - get outside and stay active.
-On board, you can choose from more than 90 excursions throughout the year, bringing you even closer to the nature, culture and wildlife along the Norwegian coast.
+On board, you can choose from an exciting array of excursions throughout the year, bringing you even closer to the nature, culture, and wildlife along the Norwegian coast.

 5. Delicious, local food

 Our food is made from fresh produce from local suppliers.
 With Norway's Coastal Kitchen, a journey along the Norwegian coast is also a trip through the world's finest pantry.